ClickCease

 Tesla Autopilot Crashes

 A series of crashes involving Tesla’s Autopilot has prompted federal investigations and criticism from the National Transportation Safety Board (NTSB), which said the Autopilot’s design was a key factor in a January 2018 crash of a Model S into a parked firetruck on a Southern California freeway.
-The agency found that the system’s design allowed the driver to disengage from the task of driving and allowed him to take his hands off the wheel for 14 minutes.
+The agency found that the system’s design allowed the driver to disengage from driving and to take his hands off the wheel for 14 minutes.
 Tesla’s Autopilot was engaged during at least three deadly crashes in the United States, and two are still under investigation by NHTSA and NTSB.

 Concerns Over Autopilot Safety